 Brain injuries affect brain cells, sometimes temporarily and sometimes permanently.
 For an injured person, this can cause devastating effects, manifesting in memory loss, confusion, and decreased concentration.
 A brain injury can even create personality changes, making an otherwise kind and rational person angry and irritable.

 In other words, brain injuries have the potential to affect a person to the core.
 And that’s just the tip of the iceberg.
 Brain injuries can also result in devastating treatment costs and lost wages.
 While you’re navigating your new reality, you may also be left to face mounting medical bills.

 Of course, no one should have to suffer through this kind of experience on their own.
-Allow our brain injury lawyer from Tyroler Injury Law to join your support team.
+Allow our brain injury lawyers from Tyroler Leonard Injury Law to join your support team.
 That way, you can navigate your claim with the guidance of someone who has years of legal experience — along with a history of over $27 million won in settlements and verdicts.

 Who Was at Fault for Your Brain Injury?

 Understanding the Cause of Your Injury is the First Step

 Sometimes, an accident is just that: an accident.
 But occasionally an accident happens because someone is careless or negligent.
 Understanding the cause of your injury will help you determine whether legal action is appropriate.
 A good starting point is to ask yourself this question: Did the other party act with less care than a reasonable person would in a similar circumstance?